Skip to content

 • price alert triggers

-The client does not need a separate subscription for account-specific events such as balance, trade, or price alerts.
-Those events are pushed automatically to active WebSocket sessions of the authenticated user.
+The client does not need symbol subscriptions for account-specific events such as balance, trade, or price alerts.
+Those events are pushed automatically to WebSocket sessions with a selected active account.

 Endpoint